 The algorithm is straightforward: compute the target, score every word in the vocabulary, and return a ranked list.
 The computational cost is where is vocabulary size and is embedding dimension, since we must check every word.
 For large vocabularies, this can be accelerated using approximate nearest neighbor search, but the exact search remains common for evaluation.

-The method correctly identifies "queen" as the best answer.
+The 3CosAdd method correctly identifies "queen" as the best answer with the highest similarity score.
 Notice that other female terms (woman, princess, aunt) also score relatively high because they share the "female" component with the target vector, even though they lack the "royalty" component that specifically makes "queen" the best match.

 This reveals something important: 3CosAdd doesn't require a perfect match.
 It finds the best available word, which works well when the vocabulary contains the expected answer.
 When the vocabulary lacks the expected word (perhaps the analogy expects "empress" but only "queen" is available), the method gracefully returns the closest alternative.